Mineralogy Certification Course

 Crystal Chemistry of Phyllosilicates and Tectosilicates

-Phyllosilicates and tectosilicates subclasses comprise numerous mineral groups and important mineral species.
-Phyllosilicates' most familiar representatives are talc, micas, serpentine, and clays.
-Tectosilicates include quartz and numerous quartz modifications, as well as the extensive feldspar family, feldspathoids, and zeolite family.
+Phyllosilicates and tectosilicates are comprised of numerous mineral groups and important mineral species.
+The most well-known phyllosilicates are talc, micas, serpentines, and clays.
+Tectosilicates include quartz and numerous quartz modifications, as well as the extensive feldspar family, feldspathoids, and zeolites.

 Introduction to Phyllosilicates

 Many phyllosilicates have several polytypes for one mineral species.
-Polytypes stand for differences in symmetry with the same chemical composition.
-For example, you may see pyrophyllite written pyrophyllite-2M, which stands for monoclinic (2M) polytype, or pyrophyllite-Tc, which stands for triclinic (Tc) polytype.
+Polytypes are minerals of the same species with the same chemical composition but difference crystal structures.
+For example, you may see pyrophyllite written pyrophyllite-2M, which stands for a monoclinic (2M) polytype, or pyrophyllite-TC, which stands for a triclinic (TC) polytype.
+(Note how polytypes differ from polymorphs, which are different mineral species with the same formula but different crystal structures).
+X-ray diffraction testing is required to distinguish between polytypes.

 Pyrophyllite-Talc Group

-The pyrophilite-talc group consists of two members: pyrophilite Al2Si4O10(OH)2 and talc Mg3Si4O10(OH)2.
-We would like to pay attention to this group as ground talc, known as talcum, is a common material widely used in households as cosmetic products, from baby powder to blush.
-Also, talc is a representative of the softest mineral that corresponds to 1 in the Mohs scale.
+The pyrophyllite-talc group consists of two members: pyrophyllite (Al2Si4O10(OH)2) and talc (Mg3Si4O10(OH)2).
+Ground talc, also known as talcum, is a material widely used in cosmetic products, from baby powder to blush.
+Talc is also well-known as the softest mineral on the Mohs scale.
+It has a hardness of 1.

 Mica Group

-The general formula of the mica group is (Rieder et al., 1998)
+Per Rieder et al. (1998), the general formula of the mica group is

 IM2-3 ☐1-0[T4O10]A2, with